-Universal has dated its Paul Feig-directed romantic comedy Last Christmas starring Emilia Clarke, Henry Golding and Emma Thompson for Nov.
-15, 2019.
+UPDATED with new release date: Universal has dated its Paul Feig-directed romantic comedy Last Christmas starring Emilia Clarke, Henry Golding and Emma Thompson for November 8, 2019.
+That’s ahead a week from its originally announced November 15 date.
 Deadline broke the news about the project back in June.

 In the movie, Kate (Clarke) harumphs around London, a bundle of bad decisions accompanied by the jangle of bells on her shoes, another irritating consequence from her job as an elf in a year-round Christmas shop.
 Tom (Golding) seems too good to be true when he walks into her life and starts to see through so many of Kate’s barriers.
 As London transforms into the most wonderful time of the year, nothing should work for these two.

 Last Christmas is produced by Feig and Jessie Henderson for his Feigco Entertainment, by BAFTA winner David Livingstone for Calamity Films, and Thompson.